jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 ## **Tao Te Ching Quotes on leadership**

 It’s no surprise that Lao Tzu—the founder of Taoism—has insights into what it takes to be a good leader.
-I thought these quotes were an interesting complement to some of the ideas I’d read on leadership in [The Art of War](/art-of-war-quotes-and-summary/) and [The Hagakure](/hagakure-quotes/).
+I thought these quotes complement some of the ideas I’d read on leadership in [The Art of War](/art-of-war-book-summary/) and [The Hagakure](/hagakure-quotes/).

 Lao Tzu has a reverence for [good teaching](/qualities-of-a-good-teacher/) and leadership qualities.
 There is also an emphasis on leading by example.
 He understands a fundamental truth about people and the world; you get back what you put out.